RohitKrish46/Medical-Image-segmentation-using-custom-U-Net/README.md

 # Medical image segmentation using custom U-Net
-In this Project, We experimented with U-NET - A CNN that was developed for biomedical image segmentation.
-Generally the main idea behind any CNN is to learn the feature mapping of an image and produce a feature mapping.
-This works well in classification problems as the images are converted into a vector which used further for classification.
-But in semantic image segmentation, we not only need to convert feature map into a vector but also reconstruct an image from this vector to obtain results.
+In this project, I conducted experiments with U-Net—a specialized convolutional neural network (CNN) designed for image segmentation.
+While traditional CNNs aim to learn feature mappings of images for classification tasks, they excel in converting images into vectors for further analysis.
+However, semantic image segmentation poses a unique challenge: not only must we convert feature maps into vectors, but we must also reconstruct images from these vectors to accurately delineate boundaries and structures within the image.

 # Results
 Some of the outputs from the Model: